SCHOOLS ACTIVITY

 The National Champions Schools is the flagship schools rugby league competition in the UK, with hundreds of schools across the country taking part across U12s, U13s, U14s, U15s and U16s.
 The competition is aimed at schools who play regular rugby matches, but is still a great opportunity for more competitive action.

 Nearly 1500 players from nearly 50 schools across the region took part in regional qualifying competitions in order to progress to the London Festivals, where the best half dozen teams from each age group competed for a place in the London Finals.
-The London Festivals all took place at St James' Boys School in Ashford, West London, over the last few weeks, and saw some great rugby league being played, and some fantastic rugby league talent on display.
+The London Festivals all took place at St James' Boys School in Ashford, West London, in November & December, and saw some great rugby league being played, and some fantastic rugby league talent on display.

-St James' Boys were the most successful school so far, reaching the Final of both the Year 11 and Year 10 competitions, following on from their strong showing in the National Knock-Out rounds of these competitions last year, while South London teams reached four of the five finals.
-However, nine different schools reached the London Finals overall across the age groups, showing the breadth and depth of the competition across the region.
+St James' Boys were the most successful school in the qualifying rounds, reaching the Final of both the Year 11 and Year 10 competitions, following on from their strong showing in the National Knock-Out rounds of these competitions last year, while South London teams reached four of the five finals.
+Nine different schools reached the London Finals overall across the age groups, showing the breadth and depth of the competition across the region.

-Year 8 - Teddington School (Richmond) vs Langley Park (South London) - 29th Jan, 11am
+Year 8 - Teddington School (Richmond) 44 beat Langley Park (South London) 20

 As usual, the Year 7 National Final will take place at Wembley Stadium before the Challenge Cup Final on 30th May, while the Year 8, 9 & 10 Finals will be the week of 29th June and the Year 11 Final will be on Wednesday 22nd April.